 A parent’s guide to accessing our integrated behavioral health professionals at primary care visits

 Did you know?
-At Children’s Minnesota, we integrate behavioral health professionals into our primary care clinics so that children get the care they need when they need it most.
+At Children’s Minnesota, we integrate behavioral health professionals into all our primary care clinics so that children get the care they need when they need it most.

 During a primary care visit, your child’s doctor will monitor their physical, mental and emotional health.
 That’s why it’s perfect timing to also have a behavioral health professional on-hand for parents or teens to chat with too!